ScryEngineering/scrygroup.com/README.md

 Note that the post body text starts with a second level heading, this is because a first level heading is generated on the website above the post body text.

 So we see that creating an image just involves making a reference to the image file name in the current directory.

+There's other VS code addons that are useful too like a spelling checker that's code-aware (meaning it doesn't give spelling suggestions on code blocks).

 ### Metadata